Federated Learning for Channel Estimation in Conventional and RIS-Assisted Massive MIMO: Introduction

 \section{Introduction}

 Compared to the cellular communication systems in lower frequency bands, millimeter wave (mm-Wave) signals, with the frequency range $30$-$300$ GHz, encounter a more complex propagation environment that is characterized by higher scattering, severe penetration losses, and higher path loss for fixed transmitter and receiver gains~\cite{mimoOverview,mimoScalingUp,5GwhatWillItBe}.
 These losses are compensated by providing beamforming power gain through massive number of antennas at both transmitter and receiver with multiple-input-multiple-output (MIMO) architecture.
 However, such a large antenna array requires a dedicated radio-frequency (RF) chain for each antenna, resulting in an expensive system architecture and high power consumption.
-In order to address this issue and reduce the number of digital RF components, hybrid analog and baseband beamforming architectures have been introduced, wherein a small number of phase-only analog beamformers are employed.
-These architectures involve large number of analog phase shifters connected to each of the antenna elements, and small number of digital beamformers, each of which is dedicated to a single RF chain~\cite{mimoHybridLeus1,mimoHybridLeus2,mimoRHeath}.
+In order to address this issue and reduce the number of digital RF components, hybrid analog and baseband beamforming architectures have been introduced, wherein a small number of phase-only analog beamformers are employed~\cite{mimoRHeath}.
 As a result, the combination of high-dimensional analog and low-dimensional baseband beamformers significantly reduces the number of RF chains while maintaining sufficient beamforming gain \cite{mimoRHeath}.